dwavesystems/dwave-cloud-client/docs/intro.rst

 This package provides a minimal Python interface to that layer without compromising the quality of interactions and workflow.

+The D-Wave Cloud Client :class:`~dwave.cloud.solver.Solver` class enables low-level control of problem submission.
+It is used, for example, by the :std:doc:`dwave-system <system:index>` :class:`~dwave.system.samplers.DWaveSampler`, which enables quick incorporation of the D-Wave system as a sampler in your code.

 Configuration
 =============

 It's recommended you set up your D-Wave Cloud Client configuration through the :ref:`interactive CLI utility <interactiveCliConfiguration>`.

-D-Wave Cloud Client provides multiple options for configuring communication with a :term:`solver`:
+As described in Ocean Documentation's :std:doc:`Using a D-Wave System <oceandocs:overview/dwavesys>`, for your code to access remote D-Wave compute resources, you must configure communication through SAPI; for example, your code needs the SAPI URL and your API token for authentication.
+D-Wave Cloud Client provides multiple options for configuring the required information:

 * One or more locally saved :ref:`configuration files <configurationFiles>`.
 * :ref:`Environment variables <environmentVariables>`